Configuration Spaces of Manifolds with Boundary: A model for SFM M

 where {zomegad@$z_{\Omega}^{\partial}$}

-\begin{remark} Applied to the trivial bundle over $B = \R^{n-1}$, this yields the Kontsevich coefficients $c \in \SGC_{n}^{\vee}$ of Equation~\eqref{eq.konts-coeff}. \end{remark}
+\begin{remark} Applied to the trivial bundle over $B = \Ha_{n}$, this yields the Kontsevich coefficients $c \in \SGC_{n}^{\vee}$ of Equation~\eqref{eq.konts-coeff}. \end{remark}

-We also note that clearly, since $\SFM_n(2,0)/(\text{lower lid})\simeq S^{n-1}$ picking a propagator in the boundary case is topologically ``the same'' as picking a propagator in the previous subsection, and we have the result analogous to Lemma \ref{lem:gaugeindep}. \begin{lemma} The gauge equivalence class of the Maurer--Cartan element $z_{\Omega} +z_{\Omega}^{\partial}$ is independent of the choice of $\tilde \omega$. \end{lemma}
+We also note that, since $\SFM_n(2,0)/(\text{lower lid})\simeq S^{n-1}$, picking a propagator in the boundary case is topologically the same as picking a propagator in the previous subsection.
+We then have the result analogous to Lemma \ref{lem:gaugeindep}: \begin{lemma} The gauge equivalence class of the Maurer--Cartan element $z_{\Omega} +z_{\Omega}^{\partial}$ is independent of the choice of $\tilde \omega$.